What is 5G home broadband?

 The router will have to be connected to a power socket, but it won’t need to be fixed to a phone line like a traditional router.
 That means you can position your router to catch the strongest 5G signal, or even take it with you when you go away on holiday or move home.

-If you live in an area with a 5G signal already in place, you’ll be able to run your home internet on 5G by signing up to a 5G broadband deal.
+If you live in an area that already has a 5G signal, you’ll be able to run your home internet on 5G by signing up to a 5G broadband deal.
 This will usually involve paying a monthly bill like you would with a standard broadband contract.
-You’ll be sent a 5G broadband router and SIM by your 5G broadband provider.
-Then all you have to do is plug in, switch on and connect.

 Mobile networks Three, Vodafone and EE all offer 5G broadband plans, ranging from rolling monthly contracts to 24-month contracts, so you can check whether any of these are available in your area.